- Office Hours: M-F 8:30 AM - 5:00 PM

 A multi-story parking garage structure was built for a hospital in east Texas, U.S.A. over an existing parking lot.
 This type of new construction involves advanced knowledge of the subsurface conditions for safety, excavation planning and both structure and drainage design.
 Three-dimensional (3D) Electrical Resistivity Imaging (ERI) was used to map clay and sandy-clay deposits previously identified in limited locations by shallow boreholes.
 3D resistivity imaging models provided unprecedented new information for the structure design and project planning.

-To 3D map the soil types and water content below ground in flat or rugged terrain with direct application to civil and geotechnical engineering, groundwater exploration, environmental remediation, archaeological reconnaissance, and mineral exploration projects.
+To 3D map the soil types and water content below ground in flat or rugged terrain with direct application to civil and geotechnical engineering, groundwater exploration, environmental remediation, archeological reconnaissance, and mineral exploration projects.

 Specially designed tools: These rugged geophysical instruments are useful for electrical resistivity imaging in all kinds of terrain and topographic conditions including urban and remote setting, borehole settings, and marine or underwater settings.